+Intangible assets are amortized over their useful lives unless these lives are determined to be indefinite.
 Intangible assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset or asset group may not be recoverable.
-During the years ended December 31, 2014, 2013 and 2012, there were no indicators of impairment related to the Company's intangible assets.
+During year ended December 31, 2015, there were no indicators of impairment related to the Company's intangible assets.